Normandy D-Day and Mont St. Michel Overnight

 Day Two: Tour Mont Saint Michel

 Legend says the archangel Michael appeared in repeated dreams to Aubert, the Bishop of Avranches, urging him to build a church on the barren rock then called Mont Tombe.
-Aubert finally listened, and by 1144 the small original church was completed.
+Aubert ultimately listened, and by 708 AD, construction began on what would become one of Christianity’s most important pilgrimage sites.

 Inside the abbey at Mont Saint Michel